 Although the spread of COVID-19 has caused us to modify our workforce practices, such as having the vast majority of our employees working from home, we have not experienced a significant negative impact to our business or results of operations.
 However, we could be negatively affected in the future if, among others, a significant number of our employees, or employees who perform critical functions, become ill and/or are quarantined as the result of exposure to COVID-19, or if government policies restrict the ability of those employees to perform their critical functions.
-For example, we have offices and a significant number of employees located in India, which is currently experiencing a high rate of COVID-19 infections.
+For example, we have offices and a significant number of employees located in India, which recently experienced a significant spike in COVID-19 infections.